 In order to enroll in some courses, you must either complete (prereq) or concurrently register (coreq) for certain other courses, possess particular qualifications or have a certain class standing.
 These requirements are known as prerequisites or corequisites.
-If you attempt to register for courses where you don’t meet the prerequisites, you may need to obtain a class permission number from the instructor or department offering the class and enter into MyU: Academics (see step-by-step instructions).
+If you attempt to register for courses where you don’t meet the prerequisites, you may need to obtain a class permission number from the instructor or department offering the class and enter it in MyU when your register.

 To see the prerequisites, you must select the class number or the course section information and view the details in the course description.

 If none are listed, the course has no prerequisites, with one exception: the class standing requirement.
 You are required to have the class standing indicated by the course number.

 When courses that must be taken in sequence are prerequisites, only the last course of the sequence is listed.
 When no course subject precedes the course number listed as a prerequisite (e.g., "prereq 3221"), that course is in the same subject as the course being offered.
 Likewise, a prerequisite reading "6 cr" means 6 credits in courses offered by the same department.
 A comma always means "and."

 Work equivalent to a prerequisite course (having either the same content or requiring the same competence) may be accepted in place of that prerequisite.
 Instructors may, in some instances, waive prerequisites at their discretion and provide you with a permission number that allows you to register for a course.

 Occasionally, a class will be limited to students of a particular class standing.
 Your class standing is determined by your total number of completed credits.

 |Sophmore||30.000 - 59.999 credits|

 |Freshman||Less than 30 credits|